 2.6.3.2.
-Trading derivatives
+Derivatives held for trading

-Trading derivatives are recorded in the statement of financial position under Financial assets or liabilities at fair value through profit or loss.
+Derivatives held for trading are recorded in the statement of financial position under financial assets or liabilities at fair value through profit or loss.
 Changes in fair value are recorded in the statement of profit or loss under Net gains / (losses) on financial instruments at fair value through profit or loss.